DualBrain/QB64/inform.md

 ### Wiki

-You can find the InForm wiki on [FillippeHeitor's GitHub repo](https://github.com/FellippeHeitor/InForm/wiki).
+You can find the InForm wiki on [Fellippe Heitor's GitHub repo](https://github.com/FellippeHeitor/InForm/wiki).

 ### Blog